micropython/micropython-lib/README.md

 micropython-lib is a project to develop a non-monolothic standard library for MicroPython (https://github.com/micropython/micropython).
 Each module or package is available as a separate distribution package from PyPI.
+Each module comes from one of the following sources (and thus each module has its own licensing terms):

-Each module is either written from scratch or ported from CPython.
+* written from scratch specifically for MicroPython
+* ported from CPython
+* ported from some other Python implementation, e.g. PyPy
+* some modules actually aren't implemented yet and are dummy

 Note that the main target of micropython-lib is a "Unix" port of MicroPython.
 Actual system requirements vary per module.
-Though if a module is not related to I/O, the module should work without problems on bare-metal ports too (e.g. pyboard).
+For example, if a module is not related to I/O, it may work without problems on bare-metal ports too (e.g. pyboard).